magdamd/BreastDigitalTwin/README.md

 * The sequences with off-resonant RF pulses (sequences with FatSat) will not create the expected effect, because the Any-Field scanner currently does not support the extension of MR-zero to off-resonant behavior.
 Having that into account, no links with that same experiences are provided.
 * There is a default phantom resolution, simulation accuracy and PDG number of states being used in the Any-Field scanner that does not reflect the ones used for producing the figures in the article, so a complete correspondence is not expected.
 It is, however, a very convenient tool to experiment the simulation with the breast digital twin for the first time without having to build new scripts.
-* The simulation of the links provided is expected to take approximately 5 minutes.
+* The simulation of the links provided is expected to take approximately 5 minutes due to the high resolution of the sequences (512x512).
 * Links to the simulation of the radial readout and CEST experiment are not provided because it has a very long execution time.
 * Simulations with motion and dynamic B0 are also not supported currently in the Any-Field scanner.